maxstreese/registravka4s/readme.md

 RegistrAvKa4s allows you to produce/consume Confluent Schema Registry compatible Apache Avro records to/from Apache Kafka by simply defining your data model as ADTs (via traits and case classes) in plain Scala code.

-> **_NOTE:_**  As of this writing this library has not actually been published to Sonatype / Maven Central.
-Hence when
-> wanting to use this library you currently have to build it from source.

 ## Motivation

 Kafka itself does not care which encoding you use for the data you put into it so your options are basically limitless.